 top of page

 The rangefinder would become my frame: People being themselves, invitations to walk into a landscape.
-Create
+I could create a three dimensional experience on a piece of acetate.

 In 1979, I started one of the first photo labs in Sonoma County, CA. Open tray B&W, drum processed color, Cibachrome, archival printing & custom developed C-41 as the digital age inched forward.

-I remember the day I couldn't imagine a world without Kodak.
+I carried two cameras.
 My trusty

 Today, I capture images on mirrorless cameras & smart phones.
 And, faithfully married to ©Adobe Photoshop, have a lab in my laptop.